smithcommajoseph/async-transport/README.md

 Once all functions in the `promiseCollection` have either resolved or errored (or some combination of the two), an object is returned containing 3 props.
 These props are

 - `hasErrors` - `true` if errors were detected, `false` otherwise
-- `errors` - an array of errors organized in order in which the related functions were passed
+- `errors` - an array of errors organized in the order in which the related functions were passed
-- `data` - an array of data objects organized in order in which the related functions to were passed
+- `data` - an array of data objects organized in the order in which the related functions to were passed

 ## Usage Examples